 Tonto National Monument, Arizona – Tonto National Monument, administered by the National Park Service, contains three prehistoric Salado Indian cliff dwellings constructed from about 1250 to 1300 A.D.
 The monument consists of the Upper Ruin, with 32 ground floor rooms and eight second-story rooms; the Lower Ruin, with 16 ground floor rooms and three second-story rooms; and the Lower Ruin Annex.
 There are also at least 62 additional sites.
 The Salado were primarily farmers descended from the Hohokam who settled the Tonto Basin in the 700’s.
 Between 1400 and 1450, for unknown reasons, the Salado vacated their cliff dwellings.
 Tonto National Monument is 31 miles northwest of Globe, Arizona, on Arizona 88.
 A Visitors Center and museum are open daily.
 26260 N AZ Hwy 188 #2, Roosevelt, Arizona 85545, 928-467-2241.

 Tuzigoot National Monument, Arizona – Tuzigoot is the remnant of a prehistoric Sinagua pueblo constructed between 1125 and 1400 A.D.
-The is located on the summit of a steep hill overlooking the Verde River, one of the few permanent streams in Arizona.
+The is located on the summit of a steep hill overlooking the Verde River, one of Arizona’s few permanent streams.
 The Sinagua were sedentary farmers who appeared to have practiced floodwater agriculture.
-The pueblo originally had 86 ground floor rooms, some with two-stories, that were entered through roof openings using ladders.
+The pueblo originally had 86 ground floor rooms, some with two-stories entered through roof openings using ladders.
 In the early 1400s, the pueblo was vacated for unknown reasons.
-Tuzigoot National Monument, administered by the National Park Service, is two miles north of Cottonwood, Arizona off Alternate Rte.
+Tuzigoot National Monument, administered by the National Park Service, is two miles north of Cottonwood, Arizona, off Alternate Rte.
 89. The monument and museum are open daily.
 Tuzigoot Visitor Center, 527 S. Main St, Camp Verde, Arizona 86322, 928-634-5564.

-Ute Mountain Tribal Park, Colorado – Part of the Ute Mountain Ute Indian Reservation, the Ute Mountain Tribal Park has been set aside to preserve remnants of the Ancestral Puebloan and Ute cultures.
+Ute Mountain Tribal Park, Colorado – Part of the Ute Mountain Ute Indian Reservation, the Ute Mountain Tribal Park has been set aside to preserve the Ancestral Puebloan remnants Ute cultures.
 The Park encompasses approximately 125,000 acres around a 25 mile stretch of the Mancos River.
 Within the park are hundreds of surface sites and cliff dwellings, petroglyphs, and historic Ute wall paintings and petroglyphs.
-The Tribal Park is operated as a primitive area in order to protect its cultural and environmental resources.
-Tours are guided by Ute Indians broad knowledge of Ute and Ancestral Puebloan cultures.
-The tours include history and rock art, surface sites and cliff dwellings.
-In order to protect fragile resources, self-guided tours are not permitted.
+The Tribal Park is operated as a primitive area to protect its cultural and environmental resources.
+Tours are guided by Ute Indians’ broad knowledge of Ute and Ancestral Puebloan cultures.
+The tours include history and rock art, surface sites, and cliff dwellings.
+To protect fragile resources, self-guided tours are not permitted.
 More information: Ute Mountain Tribal Park, P.O.
 Box 109, Towaoc, Colorado 81334, 970-749-1452.